anjuthomas/nodeOIDCMsg/README.md

 ## How to create a token profile and add standard claims

 A token profile is a security token that enables identity and security information to be shared across security domains.
-Token Profiles folder contains the different types of token profile classes including the Basic ID Token class.
-A token profile contains the token properties, standard, non standard and verification claims Each token profile can be instantiated with its standard claims.
+The token profiles folder contains the different types of token profile classes including the Basic ID Token class.
+A token profile contains the token properties, standard, non standard and verification claims.
+Each token profile can be instantiated with its standard claims.

 If any of the standard claims are not specified such as the iss while creating a token profile, it will throw the following error for example : “You are missing a required parameter : iss”.